Repossessing Apartments: Five Situations in Which It’s Not Allowed

 • you have lived in the apartment for at least 10 years,

-• you have an annual income that qualifies you for low-rental housing (HLM).
+• your annual income is less than or equal to 125% of the income level that qualifies you for low-rental housing (HLM).

 You were not given enough notice